rhernandvel/ViromeXplore/README.md

 - For Docker: use `-profile docker`
 - For Singularity: use `-profile singularity`

+Depending on the cluster system it is also possible to use slurm in the profile which enables the user to configure the resources for each step.
+For this the user should modify the **`config/local.config`** file and run the profile as follows:

+`-profile singularity,slurm`
+`-profile docker,slurm`

 Include the selected profile option when running the workflow script.